xvik/spock-junit5/README.md

 * Supports parameters injection in test and fixture methods (but not in constructor)
 * Support junit `ExecutionConditions` (for example, junit `@Disabled` would work)
 * Implicit activation: implemented as global spock extension
-* Provides junit value storage for spock extensions (to access values stored by junit extensions or for direct usage because spock does not provide such feature)
+* API for spock extensions to use junit value storage (to access values stored by junit extensions or for direct usage because spock does not provide such feature)

 Extensions behaviour is the same as in jupiter engine (the same code used where possible).
 Behavior in both engines